 - Thank Jesus for helping you live in His truth and feel how much He loves you.

 - Pen a prayer for someone else by name.

 - List three things you’re grateful for from the last 24 hours and thank God for them.
 Remember, no repeats from previous entries!

 Whew!
 That was huge.
 Thanks for joining me.
 If this is your first time here, or it’s your first experience prayer journaling and you can’t wait to get more journal prompts, welcome!
 We’re doing 40 days of these prayer journal posts.
 Start with Day 1.
 It explains the whole concept.

 You can get the whole experience by doing the posts that follow Day 1, in chronological order.
-To move through them, just scroll down a little past the end of the prompt, until you see “Next Post,” and click the accompanying link.
+To move through them, just click the left button on the post carousel, below.